-We currently have five major products or adaptations based on our Micropump technology which are not currently licensed to a third party: Trigger Lock, an adaptation of Micropump for the controlled release of active ingredients subject to abuse (such as narcotic analgesics); our Micropump-enabled formulation of omeprazole for control of gastric-reflux disease (GERD); Genvir, a controlled-release acyclovir for the treatment of genital herpes; Metformin XL, a controlled-release form of Metformin currently in development for use in the treatment of Type II diabetes; and co-amoxiclav, our Micropump-enabled formulation of the active ingredients in Augmentin® for pediatric and geriatric use.
-A sixth product, Asacard®, a controlled-release formulation of aspirin for the treatment of cardiovascular disease, was licensed in May of 2006 to RHEI Pharmaceuticals for the greater China territory.
+There are a number of Micropump-enabled formulations that were developed internally in which we will not invest further funds in the absence of a licensed partnership: omeprazole-XL, for control of gastric-reflux disease (GERD); Genvir, a controlled-release acyclovir for the treatment of genital herpes; Metformin XL, a controlled-release form of Metformin currently in development for use in the treatment of Type II diabetes; and co-amoxiclav, our Micropump-enabled formulation of the active ingredients in Augmentin® for pediatric and geriatric use.
+A sixth product, Asacard, a controlled-release formulation of aspirin for the treatment of cardiovascular disease, was licensed in May 2006 to RHEI Pharmaceuticals for the greater China territory.
+As of March 31, 2008 we had feasibility relationships with four of the top ten and 6 of the top 20 pharmaceutical companies in the world.
+These relationships focus on potential improvements to a variety of small and large molecule drugs, some of which are novel molecules and others of which are already-marketed products.